Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Case Study

 To further validate the correctness of Theorem \ref{multithe}, we continuously perturb the system with smaller step sizes for storage capacities, specifically 0.1 MW or 0.1 MWh.
 Fig. \ref{perts} left presents the EUE simulation results when simultaneously varying the power capacity of two storage units, while Fig. \ref{perts} right shows the results when both the energy and power capacities of the same storage unit are perturbed together.

 Ideally, the EUE function is piecewise linear with respect to the QC of storage, but the interval length of each segment is typically much larger than the storage capacity.
-Consequently, the MRI values presented in TABLE \ref{MRIperturb} are the \emph{same} as the slope of the EUE function, as illustrated in Fig. \ref{perts}.
+Consequently, the MRI values presented in Table \ref{MRIperturb} are the \emph{same} as the slope of the EUE function, as illustrated in Fig. \ref{perts}.

+We additionally validate the dual MRI on the same frozen 100-scenario Monte Carlo sample used for the main California benchmark.
+Unless noted otherwise, these validation runs use a 1-hour simulation step, a fully charged initial state, round-trip efficiency of 1.0, and perturbation steps of $\Delta \Bar{x}=1$ MW and $\Delta \Bar{S}=1$ MWh.

+Table \ref{MRIaccuracy} shows that the dual-based MRI reproduces the perturbation MRI to machine precision for both power and energy dimensions, while requiring only one LP solve per scenario instead of one perturbation run per resource and per capacity dimension.
+Because the same 100-scenario sample is used throughout, the values in Table \ref{MRIaccuracy} coincide with the original perturbation values in Table \ref{MRIperturb}.

-The step size is critical in perturbation-based analysis.
-A step size that is too large will cause overlap between adjacent piecewise segments, while a step size that is too small might also result in inaccurate MRI values \cite{qiancredit}.
-Currently, how to decide the step size is highly based on engineer experience, but Corollary \ref{coro1} and Corollary \ref{coro2} give the direct way to calculate MRI for energy storage resources.
-TABLE \ref{MRItime} compares the MRI solving time for all storage resources\footnote{All the problems are solved using 18 GB memory on the Apple M3 Pro.
+Table \ref{MRItime} compares the MRI solving time for all storage resources\footnote{All the problems are solved using 18 GB memory on the Apple M3 Pro.
 The mathematical models were formulated using gurobipy on Python and solved using Gurobi v11.0.}.
-While the perturbation-based method needs to solve the EUE of each capacity-changing scenario for different storage, our method only requires solving dual variables of one optimization problem for all storage.
+While the perturbation-based method needs to solve the EUE of each capacity-changing scenario for different storage, our method only requires solving one optimization problem per scenario for the entire storage fleet.

-\emph{Remark}: The exploration time of finding the proper perturbation step size is not included in TABLE \ref{MRItime}, which means the practical computing time of the perturbation method might be several times higher.
+On the frozen 100-scenario benchmark, the dual formulation reduces wall-clock time from 223.40 s to 89.04 s while also removing the step-size tuning burden from the MRI calculation.
+Measured on a per-scenario basis, this is a reduction from 2.23 s/scenario to 0.89 s/scenario, i.e., speedup of about \(2.51\times\).
+In practical large-scale accreditation studies, the Monte Carlo sample size \(N_s\) may exceed \(10^5\), where even a simple linear extrapolation already implies a runtime of about 62 h for perturbation versus about 25 h for the dual method on the same hardware.

+Another benefit of the proposed accreditation method is that it is independent of step size, whereas step size is critical in perturbation-based analysis.
+If the step size is too large, adjacent piecewise segments may overlap; if it is too small, the resulting MRI values may still be inaccurate \cite{qiancredit}.
+At present, step-size selection relies heavily on engineering judgment, but Corollary \ref{coro2} provides a direct way to calculate MRI for energy storage resources.